Akita Pit (Akita & Pitbull Mix): Info, Pictures, Characteristics & Facts

-For a dog that can trace its lineage back hundreds, if not thousands, of years, the Akita Pit has ended up being relatively unassuming and sweet protectors.
+For a dog that can trace its lineage back hundreds, if not thousands, of years, the Akita Pit has ended up being a relatively unassuming and sweet protector.
 They are excellent fits for large families, particularly more active ones.

 With the right training, the Akita Pit can make for a smart watchdog or a guardian.
 Training also helps sort out some of the more stubborn and dominant characteristics that it may express if left to do what it wants.